danhNQ7/CompressAndDecompress/README.md

 JPEG-ENCODER / LWZ / HUFFMAN / RLE

 # Compression Algorithms:
-- In this project, we provide JPEG-ENCODER (Lossy Compression Algorithms) combine with Lossless Compression Algorithms (Huffman,LZW,ARTHIMATIC).
+- In this project, we provide JPEG-ENCODER (Lossy Compression Algorithms) combine with Lossless Compression Algorithms (Huffman, LZW, ARITHMETIC).
-- This is Base Line of ENCODER (DECODER similier):
+- This is Base Line of ENCODER (DECODER similar):

 ![Screenshot](assets/diagram.jpg)